AlexStraton/AlexStraton/README.md

 ### Methodologies:

-Test-Driven Development (TDD)
+- Test-Driven Development (TDD)
-Agile Practices
+- Agile Practices
+- Kanban

 - 🔭 I’m currently working on my portfolio site!
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/alexandra-straton-2747a019b/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/alexandra-straton-2747a019b/) [Personal Website(https://alexstraton.netlify.app/)
-- 😄 Pronouns: she/her
 - ⚡💃🏽Fun fact: I have been dancing 🕺salsa and 💃🏽bachata for about 17 years.